New justice minister begins term with visit to detention center

-New Justice Minister Park Beom-kye gets a COVID-19 test at Dongbu Detention Center in southeastern Seoul on Thursday.
+Justice Minister Park Beom-kye speaks with inmates at Dongbu Detention Center in southeastern Seoul during his visit to the facility on Jan.
+28, 2021, in this photo provided by the justice ministry.
 (Yonhap)

 New Justice Minister Park Beom-kye began his term Thursday by visiting a correctional facility at the center of a recent COVID-19 outbreak.